Welcome to today's edition of the Rush 24-7 podcast.

 It doesn't matter where you find them.

-If they print what they write, it's it's it's good nine times out of ten are going to be a bunch of libs.
+If they print what they write, nine times out of ten, they're going to be a bunch of libs, which puzzles me because so's Apple.

 Ringtones have to turn it down.

-I keep it on vibrate anyway, because I hate the sound of a phone ringing.
+I keep it on vibrate anyway because I hate the sound of a phone ringing.

 I think it can ruin the next 30 minutes of my life.

-He's telling me there's some cool tones on the I just have it set up for the old phone.
+I just have it set up for the old phone.

-So I just do the ding-a-ling-aling when I but I have it on vibrate.
+So I just do the ding-a-ling-a-ling when I, but I have it on vibrate.

-You know, there have been a lot of defections, two more defections, Judd Gregg and and uh uh uh uh who else Demetje Voidovich uh are defecting now on the war in Iraq.
+You know, there have been a lot of defections, two more defections, Judge Gregg and who else?

-Um White House is denying it today.
+White House is denying it today.

-Meanwhile, the Democrats in Congress are working up all of these uh investigations, challenging executive privilege, knowing the White House is going to assert it.
+Meanwhile, the Democrats in Congress are working up all of these investigations, challenging executive privilege, knowing the White House is going to assert it.

-These committees in Congress, some Leahy to Conyers, to you name it in the House.
+These committees in Congress, from Leahy to Conyers to you name it in the House, they're just trying to get Bush to repeatedly assert executive privilege.

-They fall way outside the traditional requests for information, and they know it.
+All their demands for his top aides, present and former, certain documents, they fall way outside the traditional requests for information, and they know it.

 It's just pure harassment.